-Because EAB is very difficult to detect in early stages, a delimitation survey was conducted to establish the boundaries of the area considered to be infested by EAB.
-The survey started on November 4, 2013 and was completed on January 15, 2014.
+Because EAB is very difficult to detect in early stages, a detection survey was conducted to establish the boundaries of the area considered to be infested by EAB.
+The survey started on Nov.
+4, 2013 and was completed on Jan.15, 2014.
 EAB larvae were found and positively identified in sampled ash trees within five of the grids (E3, F3, G3, H3 and H4), including on the University of Colorado East Campus (see map links on the right).
 Unfortunately, because EAB is very difficult to detect in early stages and adult beetles can easily fly one half mile or more, it is likely that EAB is present at low levels in other areas within the city of Boulder.
-Monitoring efforts by City of Boulder Forestry staff in 2014 will focus in those grids adjacent to where EAB was detected in the delimitation survey.
+Monitoring efforts by City of Boulder Forestry staff in 2014 will focus in those grids adjacent to where EAB was detected in the survey.

-For the delimitation survey, Boulder was divided into plots or grids of one-square mile each.
+For the detection survey, Boulder was divided into plots or grids of one-square mile each.
 Crews removed two small branches from each of 10 ash trees near the center of each plot.
 The branch samples were peeled and examined closely for the presence of emerald ash borer life stages.
 Any EAB life stages were positively identified by entomology staff at Colorado State University.
 The survey was conducted cooperatively by staff from the City of Boulder Forestry Division, Colorado Department of Agriculture (CDA), Colorado State University Extension, U.S. Department of Agriculture Animal Plant Health Inspection Service (APHIS), the Colorado State Forest Service, the U.S. Forest Service, University of Colorado and forestry staff from nine Front Range cities.
 Branch sampling protocols were developed by the Canadian Forest Service (CFS); they found by performing random branch sampling on asymptomatic trees with this technique, they were able to detect EAB several miles away from the original location before trees become symptomatic.

 City of Boulder EAB Management Plan